Staszek15/Sugar-Alarm-android-app/README.md

 # Sugar-Alarm-android-app
 App for diabetics to easily remind them about measuring sugar level after selected time.
-Created ot the request of my diabetic friend.
+Created at my diabetic friend's request.

 ## What is the purpose of this app?